OlivierBattini/HowTo-Python-AWS-Terraform/README.md

 2. To apply Terraform configuration, run the command : `terraform apply`
 3. To destroy the infrastrcture created, run the command : `terraform destroy`

-Current Terraform configuration will create a basic EC2 instance based on Amazon Image ami-0ca5ef73451e16dc1 (Free-Tier eligible Linux image) in the eu-west-3 region (Paris).
+Current Terraform configuration will create a basic EC2 instance based on Amazon Image ami-0afd55c0c8a52973a (Free-Tier eligible Ubuntu image) in the eu-west-3 region (Paris).

 ## Next challenges